kn13-kiran/CourseProject/README.md

 # Restaurant Menu Crawler & Classifier
    A restaurant review company would like to provide recommendation on menu items across the world.
 To accomplish this goal, the first stage of the pipeline is to identify the URLs that relevant (i.e. find the URLs that contain menu information).
-This project focuses on the first stage
+This project focuses on the first stage.
+   The summary of the video can be found here[here](https://mediaspace.illinois.edu/media/t/1_xvyuazua)

 ## Components